DBL™ Methotrexate Injection

 Your doctor will decide what dose of DBL™ Methotrexate Injection you will receive.
 This depends on your condition and other factors, such as your weight, and other medicines you are being given.

-This medicine may be given alone or in combination with other drugs.
+given alone or in combination with other drugs.
 It may be given as a short course or on an ongoing basis.

 Additional treatment may not be repeated until your blood cell numbers return to acceptable levels and any unwanted effects have been controlled.